software-github/GLUER/README.md

 Please feel free to contact Tao Peng (software.github@gmail.com) or Kai Tan (tank1@chop.edu) if you have any questions about the software.

 ## Reference
-Peng, Tao, et al. "GLUER: integrative analysis of multi-omics and imaging data at single-cell resolution by deep neural networks"
+Peng, Tao, et al. "GLUER: integrative analysis of multi-omics and imaging data at single-cell resolution by deep neural networks". <a href="https://www.biorxiv.org/content/10.1101/2021.01.25.427845v1">bioRxiv</a>